MohamedAlaaEldin636/MAUtils-Gson/README.md

 ## Limitations [▴](#contents-)

-- When using `mautils_gson_core_processor` module it **Must** only be added in your **app** Module only (in it's gradle.build.kts file as shown via code [here](#case-of-using-core--core_processor-modules-))
+- When using `processor` module it **Must** only be added in your **app** Module only (in it's gradle.build.kts file as shown via code [here](#case-of-using-core--core_processor-modules-))

-- This is not a limitation but recommendation, Any subclass of the annotated class should either have no-args constructor or at least 1 constructor where it's params same as some or all of it's properties, **However** This can be ignored unless a problem in conversion happened, then you might check that recommendation.
+- Any subclass of the annotated class should either have no-args constructor or at least 1 constructor where it's params same as some or all of it's properties, **However** This can be ignored unless a problem in conversion happened, then you might check that recommendation.

+- **temporarily** No support for java consumer code, Just because I have a very limited time and this library is made to increase my own productivity of other projects, However it's planned to be supported in the future ASAP, Once I have some spare time.

 ## Additional Notes [▴](#contents-)

 - This library initially is a migration from my other library [MAUtils](https://github.com/MohamedAlaaEldin636/MAUtils), Migration happened since utilities to be in 1 library is very complex.

-- What happpned since migration is that before migration you could only use processor with classes of same module, and now it's ok to use classes from other modules whether they are in the same project that you work on OR from any other 3rd paty library.
+- What happened since migration is that before migration you could only use processor with classes of same module, and now it's ok to use classes from other modules whether they are in the same project that you work on OR from any other 3rd party library.

 ## [License](https://github.com/MohamedAlaaEldin636/MAUtils-Gson/blob/master/LICENSE) [▴](#contents-)